-In case of irregularities in the size of the slices, everyone would always look out or go for the biggest cut, which could lead to unnecessary commotions.
+In case of irregularities in the size of the slices, everyone would always look out or go for the biggest cut, which could lead to an unnecessary commotion.

 After all, a delicious pizza is worth fighting for.
 A big lover of this food wouldn’t mind breaking a sweat to get the best.

-For anyone making/baking pizza for a group of people, it is crucial to avoid cutting through the pizza to achieve a desired number of slices without using a gauge.
+For anyone making/baking pizza for a group of people, it is crucial to avoid cutting through the pizza to achieve the desired number of slices without using a gauge.